Skip to content

 Result

-With the same approach as above, using the control_type and title property, let's access other notepad elements.
+With the same approach as above, using the control_type and title_re property, let's access other Wordpad elements.

 ...